 TIP: The Fijian cyclone/typhoon rainy season starts in November and ends in late March.
 There have been periodic cyclones that have caused damage to both the reefs and to the resorts, including those in 2012 and 2016.
 It may be worth contacting a local dive shop or resort about cyclone impacts before booking.
 The best Fiji snorkeling is typically from May through October during the dry winter season, but be aware that the water becomes cooler as the winter season progresses.

-Overall, Blue Lagoon is the 2nd most popular snorkel dive spot of all 22 snorkeling dives in Fiji.
+Overall, Blue Lagoon is the 2nd most popular snorkel dive spot of all 23 snorkeling dives in Fiji.
+Several of the better snorkeling spots are nearby Blue Lagoon including Manta Ray Island, Naviti Island, Waya Island and Nacula Island.